Meiji Gakuin University

 Program Structure

-In the first years, students take the class to learn the basics of psychology and acquire the logical thinking in their small seminars.
-In their second years, while deepening knowledge through foundational and advanced classes, students learn how to scientifically study the mind.
-In the third and fourth years, the department offers ten practical classes, students choose an area of focus from five specialized fields.
-In seminars, students choose a theme and conduct research for a graduation project.
-By writing a thesis, they develop logical thinking and problem-solving skills.
+In their first year, students take classes to learn the basics of psychology and acquire logical thinking skills in small-group seminars.
+In their second year, they increase the depth of their knowledge via foundational and advanced classes, and learn the basics of how to scientifically study the mind.
+Ten practical classes are available in their third and fourth years.
+Students choose an area of focus from amongst five specialized fields.
+In seminars, students choose a theme and conduct research for their graduation thesis.
+This enables them to develop logical thinking and problem-solving skills.

 Topics